-Click the Apple symbol at the top left of your display.
-Select “About This Mac” from the drop-down menu.
-Take note of the processor information as highlighted above.
+This will return a string identifying the computer’s processor.
 Running a web search for this processor will take you to the manufacturers website, which should list the processor’s stats as well as whether it is 32-bit or 64-bit.

 Navigate to “Control Panel → System and Security → System” and look for the highlighted information to determine whether your system is 32-bit or 64-bit.